MRIresearch/customize-atlas/README.md

 Utility to combine rois in neuroimaging  atlases

 ## Info
-This initial version of the tool supports 3D non-probabilistic atlases with sequential roi numbers used to represent rois starting from 1.
-When 2 or more Rois are merged into one then the smallest original roi number is used to respresent the new merged roi.
+This initial version of the tool supports 3D non-probabilistic atlases with sequential Region of Interest (ROI) numbers used to represent brain areas starting from 1.
+When two or more ROIs are merged into one then the smallest original ROI number is used to respresent the new merged ROI.

-## usage
+## Usage
 `customize-atlas.py` can be run from the command line as follows:

 ```